Razutzu/Razutzu/README.md

 # 💫About Me :
 - 👋 Hi, I’m Razutzu
-- 👀 I’m interested in learning lUA
+- 👀 I’m interested in learning Lua
 - 🌱 I’m currently working on Discord Bots
 - 📫 You can find me on Discord: Razutzu#6666
 - 🇷🇴 I am from Romania